 The Atlas team is profiled at The Atlas Team.

-The successor Atlas has been designed to run on a WordPress platform using a third-party web hosting service at a modest cost that can be covered by the Atlas editors without further research grants.
+The current version of the Atlas was designed in 2016 to run on a WordPress platform using a third-party web hosting service at a modest cost that can be covered by the Atlas editors without further research grants.
 The WordPress platform gives the Atlas a consistent look and feel across the full range of browsers and devices, including handhelds.
 It uses the name Atlas of Public Management to distinguish it from the pre-2016 version called Atlas of Public Policy and Management.